magbenji/summary/index.md

 Uncertainty in the number of currently infected COVID-19 individuals, transmission rate, age-dependent mortality, re-introduction of infections from out-of-state, and changing contact networks throughout the state place extremely large uncertainties and caveats on the results and recommendations reported herein, which the consortium developed, tested, and consolidated in under 100 hours.

 # Executive Summary
-About 85% of the population of Idaho is predicted to be infected by COVID-19 over the next year.
+About 75-85% of the population of Idaho is predicted to be infected by COVID-19 over the next year.
 An ensemble of models is developed and tuned to Idaho's demographics by researchers from Idaho's public 4-year colleges.
 These models predict a peak in infected individuals---and therefore hospitalizations---will occur in July or August.
 School closures and sheltering-in-place are predicted to delay the date at which the peak occurs and lower the maximum number of simultaneous hospitalizations, as are other strategies that limit physical contact between people.
 Outbreaks of COVID-19 are predicted to occur after social distancing policies are lifted.
 Therefore the overall recommendation is to impose the strictest realistic social distancing policies until state-wide COVID-19 testing is not a limiting factor in identifying infections.
-**The only way to prevent 85% of the population from getting infected is to quarantine contageous individuals and doing so requires widespread, timely testing.**
+**The only way to prevent a severe COVID-19 epidemic is to quarantine contageous individuals and doing so requires widespread, timely testing.
+Furthermore, testing is needed to determine if it is safe to lift intervention measures.**

 Idaho may still have the opportunity to prevent widespread infection, hospitalization, and death, **IF** testing capacity can catch up during a period of rigid social distancing.
 If testing cannot catch up and quarantining cannot be effectively deployed to prevent widespread infection, social distancing remains necessary to manage stress on Idaho's health care system and caregivers.
 With roughly 2,500 hospital beds and 400 ventilators in the state (750 and 120 of which are available, respectively), predicting the timing and scale of regional COVID-19 hospitalizations is the core focus of this work.
-Here [we](team) describe the ensemble of models tuned to Idaho's current demographics, their broad predictions, and limitations.
+Here [we][idaho] describe the ensemble of models tuned to Idaho's current demographics, their broad predictions, and limitations.

 Click [HERE](https://public.tableau.com/profile/jeff.lingwall7921#!/vizhome/Statewide_SEIR_Projections_ver1/Dashboard12?publish=yes) to interact with SEIR predictions of infections and deaths for high-risk and low-risk populations at the district level across Idaho.

 Click [HERE](https://benridenhour.shinyapps.io/COVID-19_ID/) to interact with SEIR-style predictions of city-specific hospitalizations.

-Click [HERE](https://rpubs.com/IrenevanWoerden/588295) for summary of Idaho infections compared across the country and globe.

 Code and datasets used in this work are available on [github](https://github.com/idaho-covid-response).
 Presently [Eric Jankowski](mailto:ericjankowski@boisestate.edu) manages access to the Idaho Covid Response github team, though we anticipate making these repositories publicly available shortly.

 # Introduction
 Covid-19 (Coronovirus) was declared a pandemic by the World Health Organization (WHO) on January 30, 2020.
 According to [John Hopkins University](https://coronavirus.jhu.edu/map.html) as of March 23, 168 countries/regions have reported at least one Covid-19 case; there have approximately 400,000 confirmed cases of Covid-19 and 16,000 deaths.
 On March 13, when Idaho reported its first case, a total of 2,179 cases in the US, and 145,193 cases globally had been reported.
+The size of the outbreak is much larger, with some estimates of undocumented cases making up 86% of the pandemic.

 On March 18, a call was sent out to identify a team of researchers to provide a report that would help predict the expected number of people in Idaho anticipated to contract Covid-19, how many of these would require hospitalization, and likely effects of different interventions.